creature/piccle/NOTES.md

 - Right now, you're in the middle of doing things in a parse-then-generate cycle.
 The parser is probably fully working.
   It also generates subindex pages, and canonical pages for photos.
 These are reasonably well-advanced.
   Your sensible next steps will probably be:
-  - Also generate individual photo pages for each facet.
-(In progress, kinda broken.
-Should probably remove "base".
   - Check whether individual photos have been changed since the filesystem date before generating subpages.
   - Add date metadata to extractor.
-  - Fix ordering in "all photos" stream.
   - Generate an RSS feed.
   - Add opengraph tags.
     - Requires configuring a URL for it.